wappla/jobs/frontend-engineer.md

 # Frontend Engineer - Follow the white rabbit

-Wappla is on the hunt for a full-time Frontend engineer to join our team.
+Wappla is on the hunt for a full-time Frontend engineer to join our startup team.

 The primary role of this position is to build state-of-the-art digital products in a wide variety of industries.